 This year’s event promises to be a learning experience.

 Our watch class will be conducted by AWCI Instructor Jason Ziegenbein CW21.
-The clock program will conducted by Stephen Franke.
-He is clockmaker from Wisconsin.
-He has designed and built several very interesting clocks.
+The clock program will conducted by David Lindow.
+Past President of AWCI.

 Guest Speakers